 It's not clear how Merwans manages to operate with products at those prices (as a brokerage would say).
 They do offer premium products designed to offset costs for their popular products, but I'm not sure what their top-line sales look like.
 Maybe the trick is to stay small, focus on volume growth and cater to a small, loyal base?
 Maybe the secret is to own the supply-chain end-to-end?
 Maybe they use income from other sources (property rents?) to fund the bakery biz?
 Maybe they burn all previous year profits to maintain prices?
 Maybe they are a loss making biz, always raising funds!
 Financial struggles in the restaurant and bakery space are commonplace.
 The bottomline is still this — they are still here.
 Through all kinds of challenging business environments — inflation, interest, rent, political cycles.
 Longevity is an undervalued virtue in stock markets.

 With the right stewardship, it may be possible to run a business focusing on longevity and sustenance, making enough profit to tide over wage hikes, debt-servicing obligations, and inflation.
 Use windfall profits (if any) to expand your business to other regions or invest in R&D to figure out ways to beat the next inflation wave through innovation in product composition, but without compromising on customer experience.
 And, all the while, also contributing to social good and the ecosystem you live in.
 It's definitely not easy.
 Your employees are also probably taking a hit — no booming salary hikes compared to elsewhere.
-You need to have a handle on the business environment, consumer behaviour, an R&D program that works, and most importantly, property, labour, and commodity prices.
+You need to have a handle on the business environment, consumer behaviour, an R&D program that works, and most importantly, an excellent sense of property, labour, and commodity prices.

 I'm reminded by all this after tracking a couple of recent events, both around new-age internet companies trading on the stock market — (a) a comment by Zomato co-founder/CEO Deepinder Goyal (b) Vijay Shekhar Sharma of PayTM.